 How do you start your complete home renovation?

 Any renovation project requires a lot of work and careful planning.
 Partnering with an experienced contractor for your complete home renovation will make the process easier for you.

-Dash Builders will manage the entire project for you, from drafting up the initial plans, to working with any required sub-contractors or outside specialists, to obtaining the required permits for the project.
+Dash Builders will manage the entire project for you.
+From drafting the initial plans, working with any required sub-contractors or outside specialists, and obtaining the required permits for the project.
 Get in touch with Dash Builders today – or call us at 204.509.7574 – to discuss your complete home renovation.
 We can’t wait to bring your vision to life and to help build your dreams!